 Multiple diagnosis or recurrence

 The unfortunate reality is that some individuals are diagnosed with more than one critical illness condition during the same policy year.
 In this situation, some carriers provide an additional lump-sum benefit upon the second diagnosis of a covered condition.
 Carriers may also offer optional recurrence benefits to cover insureds if they are re-diagnosed after fully recovering from a previously covered condition.
+Waiting period requirements between diagnoses may vary from days to months depending on the carrier.

 For more information about critical illness coverage, read our Inside Track educational paper.